Computer tips

 they make the most profit on.
 Here are some tips:

-Plasma TVs use LOTS of electricity, but they have no bulbs to burn out.
-They get dimmer
+Plasma TVs can use LOTS of electricity, but they have no bulbs to burn out.
+They get

-over time, so you may need a new TV... in ten or so years.
+dimmer over time, so you may need a new TV... in ten years or so.

-LCDs and DLPs both use bulbs, which can cost hundreds of dollars to replace.
-When you
+DLPs use bulbs, which can cost hundreds of dollars to replace.
+When you replace the

-Almost ALL new TVs have HD built in, meaning you can hook them to a cheap antenna and
+ALL new TVs have HD built in, meaning you can hook them to a cheap antenna and get all

-get all your local channels in HD.
+your local channels in HD.
 For free.
-Visit antennaweb.org for details on how to do
+Visit antennaweb.org for details on how to do that.

 Big screen TVs